awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-cancel-key-deletion.md

 + `kms:DescribeKey`

 **Document Steps**
-+ aws:executeAwsApi \- Cancels deletion for the CMK you specify in the `KeyId` parameter\.
++ aws:executeAwsApi \- Cancels deletion for the customer managed key you specify in the `KeyId` parameter\.
-+ aws:assertAwsResourceProperty \- Confirms key deletion is disabled on your CMK\.
++ aws:assertAwsResourceProperty \- Confirms key deletion is disabled on your customer managed key\.